Requirements for colostomy irrigation

-Irrigation must always be first discussed with the patient's doctor and all possible risks must be taken into account.
-After the authorization of a doctor, the patient can proceed to his irrigation under the guidance of appropriately trained practitioners.
+You as stoma care specialist should be always the first contact of the stoma patient regarding stoma irrigation as this option must always be first discussed with you as health care professional so that possible risks can be taken into account.
+Only after your authorization, the patient can proceed to his irrigation under the guidance of appropriately trained practitioners.

 Irrigation is only suitable for colostomates who have a sufficient length of colon remaining.
 In case of colostomates for whom the treatment is hindered by skin folds such as scar tissue or an awkward position, irrigation is often the sole method of treatment.